Fine-grained MoE Load Balancing with Linear Programming: Introduction

-To address the load imbalance issue of MoE, many works propose \emph{algorithmic solutions} by modifying the routing algorithms.
+To address the load imbalance issue of MoE, many works propose \emph{algorithmic solutions} by modifying the token-to-expert routing algorithm.
 These approaches incorporate load-balancing loss~\cite{Switch_Transformer, GLaM, auxiliary-loss-free}, route tokens to less suitable experts~\cite{LocMoE, expert_choice}, or simply drop excess tokens to alleviate the burden on heavily loaded experts~\cite{Switch_Transformer, GShard, LocMoE}.
 However, these modifications to model logic can degrade model accuracy and potentially impact model convergence~\cite{guo2025advancingexpertspecializationbetter, OpenMoE, Prophet}.
 As a result, they introduce a trade-off between model accuracy and system efficiency~\cite{Pangu, qiu2025demonsdetailimplementingload}.

 Other works propose \emph{systematic solutions} for load balancing in MoE without compromising the model accuracy.
-A series of works balance the GPU loads by adjusting the expert-to-GPU mapping~\cite{SmartMoE, FlexMoE, Hecate, Pro-Prophet, Prophet, SwiftMoE}.
+A series of works balance GPU loads through \emph{expert scheduling}, adjusting the expert-to-GPU mapping~\cite{SmartMoE, FlexMoE, Hecate, Pro-Prophet, Prophet, SwiftMoE}.
 For instance, FlexMoE~\cite{FlexMoE} adaptively replicates experts based on their popularity, distributing loads of more popular experts to more GPUs.
-However, they inevitably introduce substantial system overheads when adjusting expert placements.
-As a result, they introduce a trade-off between expert adjustment overhead and load balancing performance.

-The aforementioned trade-offs prevent existing solutions from effectively achieving ideal load balancing, which should satisfy two requirements:
+However, these solutions cannot effectively achieve ideal load balance, which should satisfy two fundamental requirements: